+Today, artists have taken to platforms like TikTok to talk about their work.
 Art can also be a reflection of the collective experiences we share, and a way to find meaning through visual expression, like these artists who created pieces about isolation at the beginning of the pandemic.
-And musicians, who have used their voice to champion causes, like Alessia Cara.
+Musicians, too, have long used their voices to champion causes, such as Alessia Cara, who uses her music to speak to youth mental health and empowerment.

 If you plan on having a classroom discussion before assigning this challenge, use this Classroom Conversations Guide to help students feel prepared and supported.